-For any Board, President or Executive who doesn’t think Formal Strategic Planning is important, here are eight reasons to reconsider.
+For any Board, President or Executive who isn’t quite sure your strategic plan is actually strategic, here are eight reasons to re-think your approach.

 1. Invest in your possibilities.
 Strategic Planning is your opportunity to formally meet as a board with three actions that lead to one outcome:

 - To look at what you have and where you are today.
 If you have member research, bring the key messages with you.

 - To look deep into what you do well – and not so well – today.
 If you went through the in-depth process to discover your Value Proposition, put it on the wall and use it.

 - To prioritize the biggest issues facing your association and your members.